Tag along for our FTC disclosure saga here. The following article was last updated on Dec 3, 2025 ...

 People should see you're amused.

-People usually offer to help you get the bike back up and wish you well.
+People usually offer to help you get the falling bike back up and wish you well.

-Every year, I read and hear about the rider who's been off their bike for six weeks because of some silly stoplight, parking lot or garage incident.
+Every year, I read and hear about a rider who stays off their bike for six weeks because of some silly stoplight, parking lot or garage incident.
 Take that giant step to the side and let the bike fall.

 When I laugh at your story, I will be laughing with you.